Kuroneer/rebar3_warn_outdated_deps/README.md

-# rebar3_lock_warn
+# rebar3_warn_outdated_deps

-Rebar3 plugin that warns about mismatches between defined and locked dependencies.
+Rebar3 plugin that warns when a dep needs to be updated to match rebar.config

 ## Build